jonpecar/ThreesPlus/source/HowToPlay/Dealing.rst

 will take the face down card into their hand, the face down card will be replaced with a new face down card and an additional face down card will be given to the offending player as described under :ref:`Errors<How To Play: Errors>`.

+It is recommended that the game be played with multiple decks for the best experience.